t-systems/aws-vpc-infra-automation-via-terraform/README.md

   aws configure set profile.aws-admin.aws_session_token $AWS_TOKEN
   aws configure set profile.aws-admin.region $AWS_REGION
   ```
-* If you are using any CI tool [GitLab pipelines, GitHub Action, Jenkins], then configure the aws credentials.
-In this example I am using GitHub Actions.
+* If you are using any CI tool **GitLab pipelines, GitHub Action, Jenkins** then configure the aws credentials accordingly.
+In this example I am using GitHub Actions to provision AWS resources.